yubol-bobo/MT-Consistency/README.md

 # Firm or Fickle?
 Evaluating LLM Consistency

-This repository accompanies our paper [**"Firm or Fickle?
-Evaluating Large Language Models Consistency in Sequential Interactions"**](arxiv.org/abs/2503.22353) by Yubo Li, Yidi Miao, Xueying Ding, Ramayya Krishnan, and Rema Padman (Carnegie Mellon University).
+This official repository accompanies our paper [**"Firm or Fickle?
+Evaluating Large Language Models Consistency in Sequential Interactions"**](arxiv.org/abs/2503.22353).

 The work introduces a systematic evaluation framework for assessing the consistency of large language models (LLMs) over multi-turn interactions.
 It also proposes a novel Position-Weighted Consistency (PWC) score and a Confidence-Aware Response Generation (CARG) framework for robust multi-turn consistency of LLMs in high-stakes domains.